gargrohin/CS664-G10-Oblufusion/README.md

 ### Data

-Corrected X and Y coordinates are logef in the 'lfinalc.txt' and 'rfinalc.txt' files.
+Corrected X and Y coordinates are loged in the 'lfinalc.txt' and 'rfinalc.txt' files.

 ### Performance graphs